pyca/cryptography/docs/hazmat/primitives/asymmetric/rsa.rst

         .. versionadded:: 3.3

         Recovers the signed data from the signature.
-The data is the digest of the original message string.
-Normally you should use the :meth:`~cryptography.hazmat.primitives.asymmetric.rsa.RSAPublicKey.verify`
+The data contains the digest of the original message string.
+The ``padding`` and ``algorithm`` parameters must match the ones used when the signature was created for the recovery to succeed.

+        The ``algorithm`` parameter can also be set to ``None`` to recover all the data present in the signature, without regard to its format or the hash algorithm used for its creation.

+        For
+        :class:`~cryptography.hazmat.primitives.asymmetric.padding.PKCS1v15`
+        padding, this returns the data after removing the padding layer.
+For standard signatures the data contains the full ``DigestInfo`` structure.
+        For non-standard signatures, any data can be returned, including zero- length data.

+        Normally you should use the
+        :meth:`~cryptography.hazmat.primitives.asymmetric.rsa.RSAPublicKey.verify`
         function to validate the signature.
-But there are some cases where you may want to recover the signed data.
+But for some non-standard signature formats you may need to explicitly recover and validate the signed data.
+Following are some examples:

-        Note that the ``padding`` and ``algorithm`` parameters must match the ones used when the signature was created for the recovery to succeed.
+        - Some old Thawte and Verisign timestamp certificates without ``DigestInfo``.
+        - Signed MD5/SHA1 hashes in TLS 1.1 or earlier (RFC 4346, section 4.7).
+        - IKE version 1 signatures without ``DigestInfo`` (RFC 2409, section 5.1).

         :param bytes signature: The signature.